-- Restricted analysis using FDA definition of whole grain: Although two observational studies found a significant reduction of cardiovascular disease-related surrogate end-points, the absence of support from intervention studies leads to the conclusion that there is not enough evidence to support a health claim for the reduced risk of CVD
+- Restricted analysis using FDA definition of whole grains: Although two observational studies found a significant reduction of CVD-related surrogate end-points, the absence of support from intervention studies leads to the conclusion that there is not enough evidence to support a health claim for the reduced risk of CVD

-- One cross-sectional study observed a decrease in total blood cholesterol of 0.16mmol/l comparing the highest to the lowest quintile of whole grain intake (P for trend=0.02)
+- One cross-sectional study observed a decrease in total cholesterol of 0.16mmol/L comparing the highest to the lowest quintile of whole grain intake (P for trend=0.02)

 - Two randomized, crossover design intervention studies did not observe any significant differences compared to controls when evaluating surrogate endpoints such as total cholesterol, LDL-cholesterol and blood pressure